jetendo/db-dot-cfc/readme.md

 ## Usage

 Download the project and place the cfc files in a web site that has CFML configured.
 Read and run example.cfc?method=index to see how db-dot-cfc functions.
-The example use CFML's query of queries feature to execute queries without a database, so no further configuration is necessary.
+The examples use CFML's query of queries feature to execute queries without a database, so no further configuration is necessary.

 Continue reading the source code and the online documentation on the project home page to learn more about all the options and features of db-dot-cfc.